JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

         * The feeling of obligation to give when you receive
         * Personalised and unexpected makes it even better
-    * **Door in the face** - forcing people to refuse a large request increases the
-    * likelihood of agreeing to a second, smaller request
+    * **Door in the face** - forcing people to refuse a large request increases the likelihood of agreeing to a second, smaller request
-    * **Likability** - Give compliments ad build cooperation
+    * **Likability** - Give compliments and build cooperation
         * Freely give honest flattery
     * **The Bystander** people who look to others to determine their own actions.